kapbar/kapbar/README.md

 # Hi there! 👋

-### My name is Maksat and I'm a flutter-developer Russia ru
+### My name is Maksat and I'm a flutter-developer from Russia ru

 **My technology stack:**
 * Dart